Skip to content

 Project Settings

-If you are unsure whether an existing project is an Editing or Localization project, navigate to the Settings tab within the project.
-There you can find out:
+If you are unsure whether an existing project is an Editing or Localization project, click into the project.
+If it is an Editing project, you will see an A.R.T.
+Consent tab and a Settings tab.

 • Who created the project